BenRStutzman/conjulameos/README.md

+# Conjulameos
-Welcome to Conjuglameos - a lame version of [conjuguemos.com](https://www.conjuguemos.com), but customizable with whatever verbs you want!
+Welcome to *ConjuLAMEos* - a lame version of [conjuguemos.com](https://www.conjuguemos.com) for practicing verb cojugations, but customizable with whatever verbs you want!

+## Running the program
+In the command prompt, navigate into the `conjulameos` folder and run `serve -s build`.
+(You must first have npm and install `serve` with `npm install -g serve` if you haven't already.)
+You will then be directed to go to an address such as http://localhost:5000 in a browser.

+## Playing the game
+Click the "Yalla" button to begin.
+The game will prompt you with a verb tense (e.g. 'presente'), a pronoun (e.g. 'ela'), and a verb in the infinitive form (e.g. 'quer').
+Conjugate the verb according to the pronoun and tense and type your answer in the input box, then press enter to see if you're right.
+Repeat ad infinitum!

-# Adding verbs
+## Adding verbs
-To add verbs, edit `src/verbs.txt`.
+To add verbs, edit `src/verbs.txt` and then re-build the program with `npm run build`.
 Just follow the spacing pattern of the existing verbs, or use these instructions if you want them spelled out:
 1. Separate each verb section (e.g. all the conjugations of 'querer') with two blank lines.
 2. Within each verb section, separate each tense section (e.g. all the